akikito0/notes/misc.md

 What you want to do is to stop introducting and feeding parasitic microbiota, and start introducting and feeding symbiotic microbiota.
 This can be done in a number of ways but the simplest one is via diet.
-In order to starve the former I suggest following a diet similar to the one oulined [here](nutrition.md) and to regularly eat probiotic food, such as sauerkraut or kefir ([more here](https://en.wikipedia.org/wiki/List_of_fermented_foods)).
-Just beware of _pasteurized_ fermented foods; pasteurization kills most bacteria!
+In order to starve the former I suggest following a diet similar to the one oulined [here](nutrition.md), and in order to introduce the latter I suggest regularly eating probiotic food, such as sauerkraut or kefir
+([more here](https://en.wikipedia.org/wiki/List_of_fermented_foods)).
+Just
+beware of _pasteurized_ fermented foods; pasteurization kills most bacteria!
 But assert the quality of the food and its preparation, don't get sick.